 Although patients can be assigned to DRGs by manual coding, a computer is required for large numbers.
-The allocation program developed in the US had been written to run on IBM computers in IBM assembler code.
-IBM computers were not at that time widely used in the UK health service and in university computer centres, so it was decided to rewrite the allocation logic in a widely available high level language.
+The allocation program developed in the US needed changes in its software for use in the UK.
+First, it had been written to run on IBM computers in IBM assembler code.
+IBM computers are not widely used in the UK health service and in university computer centres, so it was decided to rewrite the allocation logic in a widely available high level language.
 FORTRAN was chosen.
-Since then a version of the grouper written in C has become available to the resource management project, and this has been used in more recent analyses.
-For both versions of the program, UK hospital discharge data, whether held as hospital activity analysis (HAA/Körner) at the local level or in the national hospital inpatient enquiry (HIPE), can provide most of the information required by the DRG allocation program, but there are problems due to differences in coding for diagnosis and operative procedures.
+Second, there were differences between the two countries in the types of information available on discharged patients.
+In nearly all instances, UK hospital discharge data, whether held as hospital activity analysis (HAA) at the local level or in the national hospital inpatient enquiry (HIPE), could provide most of the information required by the DRG allocation program.
+However, availability is less of a problem than differences in coding for diagnosis and operative procedures.